ByyChase/PyKB4/README.md

-# KnowBe4Wrapper
+# PyKB4
-Simple python wrapper for the KnowBe4 API

-this can be installed from pip using `pip install KnowBe4Wrapper`
+These python scripts allow you to pull data from each of the major API endpoints from the KnowBe4 Security Awareness Platform.